sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 This document is an overview of the processes followed by the implementation team when involved in a customer implementation project.
 It is specific to the process for _Jointly Managed Implementations_.
 Ad-hoc requests for support from the implementation team do not follow this process, but the implementation team may require pieces of this process to be completed in those cases.

+To review the long-term work and goals of the implementation team, please review the [Jointly Managed Deployment Roadmap](https://docs.google.com/spreadsheets/d/1cXquABcSYxAKG38ol1yQFSWWslueck9vayAcOxPLga8/edit#gid=0).

 # Cross-Functional Collaboration

 The Implementation Team will have a variety of integration and collaboration points with various Sourcegraph teams throughtout the implementation project and customer lifecycle as a whole.
 This cross-functional collaboration includes: